NativeScript/worker-loader/README.md

 self.addEventListener('message', (event) => { console.log(event); });
 ```

+### Demo apps
+For usage with NativeScript Angular, check out the `demo-angular` app in this repo.

+For usage with NativeScript apps written in plain JavaScript, check out this repo: https://github.com/NativeScript/demo-workers.

 ### Integrating with TypeScript

 To integrate with TypeScript, you will need to define a custom module for the exports of your worker.
 You will also need to cast the new worker as the `Worker` type: